Holidays in Eden

-Holidays in Eden is the sixth studio album by the British neo-progressive rock band Marillion, released in 1991.
+Holidays in Eden is the sixth studio album by the British neo-prog band Marillion, released in 1991.
 Recorded at Hook End Manor in Oxfordshire and Westside Studios in London, it was the band's second album with vocalist Steve Hogarth and the first completely written without previous lead singer Fish.

 Partly due to producer Christopher Neil, many of the songs feature a mainstream pop rock sound as opposed to progressive rock of previous works, and Hogarth has described Holidays in Eden as "Marillion's 'pop'est album ever".
 It reached number 7 in the UK Albums Chart.